 Storage

-You do not want to store or keep tanghulu.
+You do not want to store or make tanghulu ahead of time.
 As it sits, the juices from the fruit will start to break down the hard candy shell.
-As this happens it will fill with liquid and ooze out the coating making a soggy mess that isn't as pretty even if it still tastes good.
-It just will not have that classic crunch that tanghulu has.
+When this happens it will fill with liquid and ooze out the coating making a soggy mess.
+The classic crunch will be gone.

 Top tip